jacobaandersen/slides/docs/fluid-mechanics/navier-stokes.md

 Turns out NSE combined with modern computer power
-Very detailed information of very virtually every enginrrtinh flow problems Numerical models allows for detailed analysis of virtually all flows of engineering interest
+Very detailed information of very virtually every enginrrtinh flow problems Numerical models allows for detailed analysis of virtually all flows of engineering interest AND this is often needed in order to establish more readilu design frameworks and when investigating novel designs

 ---